-This option consists of flood warning system design based on realtime predictive flood modelling and decision support and utilising the present gauge network as outlined in Table 3.23.
+This option consists of flood warning system design based on realtime predictive flood modelling and decision support and utilising the present gauge network as outlined in Table 3.24.

-This option involves no new rainfall or water level gauge installations other than planned rainfall gauges identified in Table 3.14.
+This option involves no new rainfall or water level gauge installations.
 Rain and water level data from the existing gauge network, with entrance condition information from the latest Council surveys, and ocean tide and wave data are to be integrated into a predictive flood warning system.